$65,000 reward offered in shooting death of 7-year-old boy in Chester

 It happened on April 5 during a drive-by shooting on Swarts Street.

-Investigators said 7-year-old Sinsir Parker was shot in the face while getting caught in the barrage of bullets, during a drive-by shooting.
+Investigators said 7-year-old Sinsir Parker was shot in the face after being caught in the barrage of bullets.

 Neighbors said they heard more than a dozen gunshots.